-5.0.
-Duties within the Organisation
+6.0 Duties within the Organisation

-- 5.1 The Trust Board has a legal responsibility for Trust policies and for ensuring that they are carried out effectively. - 5.2 The Trust Policy Committee is mandated on behalf of the Trust Board to adopt policies - 5.3 Trust Board Sub-committees have the responsibility for agreeing policies and protocols. - 5.4 Senior Information Risk Owner (SIRO) is accountable for: - Information risk within the Trust and advises the Board on the effectiveness of information risk management across the Trust; - The Trust's information risk assessment process and information management; - Overseeing adherence to this Policy to the satisfaction of the Trust; - Ensuring documentation and appropriate action is taken where non-compliance to this policy or a need for improvement is identified. - 5.5 Caldicott Guardian is responsible for: - Ensuring implementation of the Caldicott Principles, National Data Guardian Standards and confidentiality and appropriate sharing of service user information throughout the Trust. - 5.6 Data Privacy Committee is responsible for ensuring that this policy is: - In accordance with data security and protection standards: - Implemented and understood across the Trust - 5.7 Data Protection Officer has responsibility for ensuring that Data Security and Protection standards are implemented effectively across the Trust.
-Including: - The co-ordination, action planning and reporting of information security work and activity; - Maintaining the Trust's Information Asset and data flow mapping registers and their regular review; - Ensuring that investigation into all data loss is completed.
+- 6.1 The Trust Board has a legal responsibility for Trust policies and for ensuring that they are carried out effectively. - 6.2 The Trust Policy Committee is mandated on behalf of the Trust Board to adopt policies. - 6.3 Trust Board Sub-Committees have the responsibility for agreeing policies and protocols. - 6.4 Senior Information Risk Owner (SIRO) is accountable for: - Information risk within the Trust and advises the Board on the effectiveness of information risk management across the Trust; - The Trust's information risk assessment process and information management; - Overseeing adherence to this Policy to the satisfaction of the Trust; - Ensuring documentation and appropriate action is taken where non-compliance to this policy or a need for improvement is identified. - 6.5 Caldicott Guardian is responsible for ensuring implementation of the Caldicott Principles, National Data Guardian Standards and confidentiality and appropriate sharing of service user information throughout the Trust. - 6.6 Chief Digital Information Officer is responsible for developing information technology (IT) strategy and maintaining the computer systems required to support an enterprise's objectives and goals. - 6.7 Data Privacy Group is responsible for ensuring that this policy is: - In accordance with data security and protection standards; - Implemented and understood across the Trust - 6.8 Data Protection Officer has responsibility for ensuring that data security and protection standards are implemented effectively across the Trust.
+Including: - The co-ordination, action planning and reporting of information security work and activity; - Maintaining the Trust's Information Asset and data flow mapping registers and their regular review; - Ensuring that investigation into all data loss is completed, - 6.8 Service Directors and Heads of Service are Information Asset Owners and System Managers and are responsible for the protection, security and day-to-day management of designated assets/systems, including: